AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

 ![runner image tags](images/runner-image-tags.png)

 **Gitlab predefined variables:** In GitLab CI/CD, predefined variables are environmental variables that GitLab automatically sets for every pipeline and job.
 These variables provide useful information about the pipeline, runner, and repository, among other things.
 You can use predefined variables in your GitLab CI/CD configuration without having to define them yourself.

-**CI_REGISTRY_USER:** The username to push containers to the project’s GitLab Container Registry.
-Only available if the Container Registry is enabled for the project.

-**CI_JOB_TOKEN:** A token to authenticate with certain API endpoints.
-The token is valid as long as the job is running.

-**CI_REGISTRY:** The address of the GitLab Container Registry.
-Only available if the Container Registry is enabled for the project.
-This variable includes a :port value if one is specified in the registry configuration.

 **CI_COMMIT_SHORT_SHA:** The first eight characters of CI_COMMIT_SHA.